ngsanluk/PythonInter/README.md

 Above it the blank version.
 It provides empty cells so that you can code along.

-Besides, you can also visit the version with pre-filled answer in the notebooks below.
+Besides, you can also visit the version with pre-filled answer in the notebooks cells below.

 [Python-Intro-Answer](https://github.com/ngsanluk/PythonIntro-Answer)